tenatek/atlan-docs/docs/schemas.md

 title: Schemas
 ---

-Schemas are a key part of any data model.
-They are here to define how resources pertaining to a model should be structured.
+Schemas define how resources pertaining to a model should be structured.
 Atlan will use those schemas to automatically validate create/update operations.

 ## Schema specification